yar-malik/Palsplate-Backend/README.md

   * reservation_cook
   * reservation_customer

-variables which can be used in html to make dynamic content are as follows
+variables which can be used in html to make dynamic content are as follows:

 * recipient.name
 * recipient.reservation_id
 * recipient.person_id
 * recipient.foodName
 * recipient.foodPrice
 * recipient.foodOfferStart
 * recipient.foodOfferStop
 * recipient.reservationUrl
 * recipient.personUrl

+variables in html are added in percentage signs:
+`%recipient.name%`

  - - -